 - A 2008 Austrian study showed that for people who’d had an initial attack suggestive of MS, smokers were nearly twice as likely to develop MS, and to do so earlier than non-smokers

 - A 2009 Johns Hopkins report noted that subjects who had started smoking before the age of 17 were much more likely to develop MS.

-- OMS’s HOLISM study showed that people with MS who smoke not only had a lower quality of life but also a startling 90% increase in the likelihood of major mobility impairments
+- Overcoming MS’s HOLISM study showed that people with MS who smoke not only had a lower quality of life but also a startling 90% increase in the likelihood of major mobility impairments